makyo/stimmtausch/docs/_posts/2020-05-08-stimmtausch-0.0.3.md

 @cyveris will be helping me out a lot more in terms of project organization, so hopefully there will be more work coming up, too.

-Now, a bit of bad news on this release: something about the combination of launchpad and my Debian packaging setup stopped playing well together, so there is no release in the PPA at this time.
-If you want to install from a .deb, you will have to do so by [downloading it](https://github.com/makyo/stimmtausch/releases/tag/0.0.3) and installing via `dpkg -i`.
-I'm still poking at it a little bit, but, as a small upside, I've successfully managed to snap the application, and it will soon be available on the snap store, once I either figure out how to get it working with strict confinement or convince the store folks to publish with classic confinement.
+Now, a bit of bad news on this release: something about the combination of launchpad and my Debian packaging setup stopped playing well together, so there is no release in the PPA at this time. ~~If you want to install from a .deb, you will have to do so by [downloading it](https://github.com/makyo/stimmtausch/releases/tag/0.0.3) and installing via `dpkg -i`.~~ I gave up on this!
+Loser!

+Instead, I'm moving to snaps!
+The upside to this is that development can move a lot faster because releases don't hurt quite so much.
+It will soon be available on the snap store.
+It requires one manual override in order to use `~/.config/stimmtausch` for your configuration files, but they're working on making that automatic.
+See the latest post for more information.

 Anyway!